alexniga/IntroductionToRobotics/Matrix Project/README.md

 ## Game idea:
-            "Dancing joystick" where the arrows on the matrix show you the dance moves ^^ (the directions where to lean the joytick).
+            "Dancing joystick" where the arrows on the matrix show you the dance moves (^^).
+In other words, on a 8 by 8 matrix it will show you an arrow and that arrow is the direction you have to lean the joystick if you don't want to lose.
+Every level has a number from 1 to X and that number represents the difficulty of the level.

+            The difficulty is measured like this:
+            -The number of moves you need to do si equal to the number of the level (lvl 2 = 2 arrows) and the time-limit you have is inversely proportional with the level number (the higher the level the lower is the time-limit).

 ## HW components:
             -Arduino Uno